dhruvabhat24/HTML-lab-Programs/README.md

 4. Vowel Identification and Reversal of a number.
 5. Displaying date with display buttons
 6. Displaying sum of numbers with alert and confirm messages
+7. Squares and Cubes in a table
+8. Displaying the calender